gidven/saxo-openapi-guide/docs/index.md

-# Welcome to Saxo's OpenAPI Developer Guide
+article_title: Welcome to Saxo's OpenAPI Developer Guide

 This website contains reference material for developers working with Saxo's OpenAPI.